captainLevi17/imageconverter/README.md

 Output files will be saved in:
 - Specified output folder, or
 - Same folder as originals if no output folder selected

+### Image Cropper Tool Guide
+1. Click "Browse Images" to load an image into the cropper.
+2. (Optional) Select a predefined aspect ratio from the available presets (e.g., 1:1, 16:9, 4:3) or leave as 'Free' for custom selection.
+3. Click and drag on the image to draw a selection rectangle.
+If an aspect ratio is set, the selection will maintain it.
+4. Adjust the selection by dragging the rectangle or its resize handles.
+5. Select the desired output format (JPEG, PNG, WebP).
+6. Adjust quality for JPEG/WebP if needed using the slider.
+7. (Optional) Click "Select Output Directory" to choose a custom save location.
+8. Click "Crop and Save Image".

+Output files will have a "_cropped" suffix and be saved in:
+- The specified output folder, or
+- The same folder as the original image if no output folder is selected.

 ## Dependencies
 - Python 3.10+